 Sacituzumab govitecan-hziy is in a class of medications called antibody-drug conjugates.
 It works by killing cancer cells.

-How should sacituzumab govitecan-hziy be used?
+How should I take sacituzumab govitecan-hziy (Trodelvy)?

-Your doctor may decrease your dose or temporarily or permanently stop your treatment.
-This depends on how well the medication works for you and the side effects you experience.
 Be sure to tell your doctor how you are feeling during your treatment with sacituzumab govitecan-hziy.

-What side effects can sacituzumab govitecan-hziy cause?
+What are the side effects of sacituzumab govitecan-hziy (Trodelvy)?

 - abdominal pain (bellyache)